From Lluidas Vale to Guava Ground

 “Our father’s story changes all the time.” said Wesley, exchanging a look with George.
 “He has a lot of outside children.
 He’s what you might call—” he paused to find the right word, “a dynast.”

-“What you mean,” said George, “is ’im want to be the biggest cocksman in the valley.”
+“What you mean,” said his brother George, “is ’im want to be the biggest cocksman in the valley.”